olavt/matter-electricity-meter/README.md

 ## Create a new project based on the "Matter - SoC Sensor over Thread with internal Bootloader" Solution Example

-Start by creating a new project in Simplicity Studio V5 by selecting the "Matter - SoC Sensor over Thread with internal Bootloader" example solution project and click "Create":
+Start by creating a new project in Simplicity Studio V5 by selecting the "Matter - SoC Multi Sensor over Thread with internal Bootloader" example solution project and click "Create":

 ![Matter - SoC Sensor over Thread with internal Bootloader example solution](./images/matter-sensor-thread-example-solution.png)